Drew Brees Quick Info | |

 Girlfriend / Spouse

-Drew Brees dated –
+Drew Brees has dated –

 - Brittany Brees (1999-Present) – Drew Brees met Brittany Dudchenko in the sophomore year at Purdue University.
 They started dating soon after and Brittany moved with Drew to California after he was picked by San Diego Dodgers in 2001.
 Two years later, they got married in February 2003 and their first child, a son Baylen was born in January 2009.
 Baylen was followed by two brothers – Bowen and Callen.
 In August 2014, Brittany gave birth to a daughter, Rylen.